EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

 * The function :func:`.simulate_brunel_network` gives you three options to vary the input strength (y-axis in figure 13.7, a).
 What options do you have?

-* What parameter of the function :func:`.simulate_brunel_network` lets you change the relative strength of inhibition (the x-axis in figure 13.7, a)?
+* Which parameter of the function :func:`.simulate_brunel_network` lets you change the relative strength of inhibition (the x-axis in figure 13.7, a)?

 * Define a network of 6000 excitatory and 1500 inhibitory neurons.
 Find the appropriate parameters and simulate the network in the regimes AI, SR, SI-fast and SI-slow.
 For each of the four configurations, plot the network activity and compute the average firing rate.
-Run each simulation for at least 800ms and plot two figures for each simulation: one showing the complete simulation time and one showing only the last ~50ms.
+Run each simulation for at least 1000ms and plot two figures for each simulation: one showing the complete simulation time and one showing only the last ~50ms.

 * What is the  population activity A(t) in each of the four conditions (in Hz, averaged over the last 200ms of your simulation)?